 Backlinks confer value on your website.
 Generally speaking, the more links you have, the better.

-How do I get backlinks?
+How do you get backlinks?
+Lots of ways!

-Here are some common ways that #law firms acquire links:
+Here are some common ways that law firms acquire links:

 - Signing up for a website like Facebook or YellowPages